mankai-chow/FuzzifiED.jl/docs/src/tutorial.md

 Practically, the ED calculation can be divided into 4 steps.

-* Build the [segment spaces](@ref SegSpace) by diagonalizing the total angular momentum in the segment basis and couple them into a [composite space](@ref CompSpace) of definite total angular momentum,
+* Build the segment spaces by diagonalizing the total angular momentum in the segment basis and couple them into a composite space of definite total angular momentum,
-* Decompose the Hamiltonian into coupling channels of segments,
-* Build the [segment operators](@ref SegOperator) and assemble them into the [composite operator](@ref CompOperator),
+* Build the segment operators of the Hamiltonian and assemble them into the composite operator,
-* Find the lowest eigen-states of the Hamiltonian and make measurements on the eigenstates.
+* Find the lowest eigen-states of the Hamiltonian and make measurements.

 The examples can be found in the directory [`examples`](https://github.com/FuzzifiED/SO3lver.jl/tree/main/examples).
-We also append in the end [a list of given examples](@ref List-of-Examples) at the end of the page.
+We also append [a list of given examples](@ref List-of-Examples) at the end of the page.

 ## Set-up